ERMETE-Lab/msfr-multiregion/README.md

 OpenFOAM v8 (CFD Direct version)

 ## Installation
+To install the solver:
+1. Add the following to the end of your ./bashrc: source $HOME/OpenFOAM/msfr-multiregion/OpenFOAM-nrg/etc/bashrc (change the path to where OpenFOAM-nrg folder is).
+2. Source the modified ./bashrc
-To install the solver, navigate to `msfr-multiregion-dev/OpenFOAM-nrg/src` and run `./Allwmake` (OpenFOAM environment must be active).
+3. Navigate to `msfr-multiregion-dev/OpenFOAM-nrg/src` and run `./Allwmake` (OpenFOAM environment must be active).

 ## Test
 Run `msfrSimpleStructureFoam` from your $HOME folder.
 If you encounter the error 'cannot find file "......./src/system/controlDict', the installation was successful.